These 16 Budget Travel Tips Can Help You See More of the World in 2018

 If you want to go out, though, here are a few ways you can save money on food while traveling:

 Want to enjoy restaurants without the high price tag?
 Check online.

 You can often find deals for restaurants (and attractions!) on Groupon.
-Or check Restaurant.com, whose gift certificates are almost always deeply discounted — both on its site and Raise.
+Or check Restaurant.com, where gift certificates are almost always deeply discounted — both on its site and Raise.
 Before buying, make sure you like your destination’s participating restaurants.